 This Week’s Featured Articles:

-• How to Use Git for WordPress DevelopmentOpens in a new tab.
-(Advanced)
+- How to Use Git for WordPress Development

 At some point, your site visitors will experience a broken link or type in a URL wrong and they’ll see your 404 page.
 Like these examples show, the 404 page is a great opportunity to reinforce your brand but help your visitors get back on the right path.
 Wait, there’s more!